ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 A generic event policy is frequently not enough for a hip hop or rap show.
 Underwriters read this genre's risk profile differently, weighing the artist's profile and draw, the venue's security protocols, the crowd capacity, the alcohol service structure, the venue's prior incident history, and whether the lineup includes nationally touring or high-profile performers.

 This kind of coverage is rarely a single policy.
 It is a coordinated set of lines.
 The anchor is Commercial General Liability, which responds to bodily injury and property damage claims.
-But promoters, venues, and producers also commonly need Liquor Liability, Assault & Battery coverage, Event Cancellation insurance, Production Equipment / Inland Marine, and — where staff are employees — Workers' Compensation.
+Most shows also carry an Assault & Battery endorsement, and many add Liquor Liability, Event Cancellation, and Production Equipment / Inland Marine depending on the event.

 WHY HIP HOP EVENTS NEED SPECIALTY COVERAGE: Standard event carriers sometimes decline hip hop and rap concerts on genre alone — without ever evaluating the actual risk of the specific show.
 That leaves a dangerous gap for promoters, venues, and artists who assume they're covered when they aren't.
 KIG works with specialty entertainment markets that underwrite these events on their real merits, not on category stereotypes.

 PLAN AHEAD — ESPECIALLY FOR WELL-KNOWN ARTISTS: If you have a well-known artist performing, give yourself time to procure the proper insurance.
-We may be able to get a quote to you within a day, but that kind of timing constraint is not something we suggest when planning a show of that profile.
+We may be able to get a quote to you within a day, but that timing is not something we suggest relying on for a show of that profile.
 Carriers may want to review the security plan, artist contract, capacity documentation, and loss history.

 SINGLE EVENTS AND ANNUAL PROGRAMS: Whether you're promoting a one-night club show, a multi-day outdoor festival, a private label event, or a recurring series, coverage can be structured on a per-event basis or as an annual program for high-frequency promoters.